 This is one of my favorites because of my fascination with light.
-You're going to seek out or create interesting shadows and compose your photograph to emphasize the shadow as the main subject.
+It's one of the easiest ways to do creative photography.
+Look for interesting shadows and compose your photograph to emphasize the shadow as the main subject.

-I used the early morning natural light that was streaming in from the front door in this first photo.
-I selected an angle that would give me strong diagonals in the composition and placed the candle lantern on the floor to create a center of interest.
+I used the early morning natural light that was streaming in from the front door in the photo above.
+I selected an angle that would give me strong diagonals in the composition and I placed the candle lantern on the floor to create a center of interest.
 You can explore this technique more by reading the post on shadow photography.

 Photography is sometimes been described as painting with light, but this creative photographic technique gives you even more control of how you want your subject to be portrayed.
 You can create some wow photos.

 This involves you to use a light source in a dark place, and literally using the light source to paint light trails or illuminate a subject just as an artist would create an oil painting on a canvas.

 WHAT YOU NEED: a tripod, a dark location, and a light source like a flashlight, a laser light, or your cell phone and a manual camera setting that keeps your shutter open while you paint.
 You can get some more ideas on this creative technique in this post: photography projects for children.

 Another way to hone your lighting and composition skills is to shoot some abstract photos.
 It's great practice and a lot of fun to play around with looking for opportunities to create images that bring out a certain characteristic, detail, texture, color or some other element as the main subject, rather than the subject itself.